A reader, Mr D, asked:

 After Mr D settled the shortfall, Natwest have gone in to update his credit record and it looks as though they realised that the Experian and Equifax’s records were wrong.
 So as well as updating the balance to zero, they added a default date that was more than 6 years ago so all trace of the mortgage has disappeared from Mr D’s records.

 But, for some reason, Natwest didn’t add a default date to his record with TransUnion (formerly called Call Credit), so Mr D’s Noddle report shows the mortgage debt as being partially settled and with a zero balance.
 If Mr D doesn’t get this sorted, this mortgage will continue to show as a closed account for six more years and hurt his credit score.

 Mr D has asked Noddle to sort this out.
 But now it is clear what the mistake is, I think it may be quicker if Mr D complains directly to NatWest, asking them to add a default date back in 2006 to his TransUnion record.

 Finally, if your house has just been repossessed…

 This is too late for Mr D. But if you know your house will be repossessed soon, or it has recently been sold, it is good to think how you will deal with the resulting mortgage shortfall.

-Many people are stressed and exhausted after a repossession and, as the lender isn’t being pushy about getting a payment arrangement in place, they just ignore a shortfall that it is clearly too large to repay in a few years.
+Many people are stressed and exhausted after losing their house.
+If the lender isn’t being pushy about getting a payment arrangement in place, they just ignore a shortfall that it is clearly too large to repay in a few years.

 This is very often a mistake.
 You may then be contacted in a few years, just when you are back on your feet and faced with either starting large repayments or getting a CCJ which will wreck your credit record for another six years.
 It is a millstone around your neck.